Introduction

 Translation helpers have four main components:

-• A substitutions object, which maps substitutions in string contents (like name) to variables resolved at runtime.
-In React substitutions are passed as props.
+) to variables resolved at runtime.
+In React substitutions are passed as props. - An optional

-• An optional notes argument, which is free-form text that provides context to translators about a given string.
+argument, which is free-form text that provides context to translators about a given string. - A

 We provide translation helpers via internal npm packages for both vanilla JavaScript and React, including helpers for plural values, numbers, dates, units, and money.
 Many of these helpers are powered by globalize.js, a popular open-source JavaScript library that formats JavaScript to conform to specifications defined in the Unicode Common Locale Data Repository (CLDR).
 The Unicode CLDR is the international standard that defines how different sets of strings are resolved in different locales, including dates, time zones, numbers, and currencies.